 Once you have registered to vote you will receive a voter notification card that is proof that you are a registered voter.
 Upon receipt of your card please verify the information on the card to make sure it is correct.
 If it is not correct please contact our office.

-Two to three weeks prior to each election your County Registrar of Voters will mail you a Sample Ballot booklet.
+Two to three weeks prior to each election your County Registrar of Voters will mail you a County Voter Information Guide and Sample Ballot booklet.
 The booklet contains candidates and ballot issues on which you will vote on in your area.
-The Sample Ballot also includes the location of your polling place.
-An application to request a vote-by-mail ballot is also included on the back cover of each Sample Ballot.
-If you do not receive a sample ballot you may contact our office.
-You will not receive a Sample Ballot if you do not live in the district holding the election or have moved and did not re-register 15 days prior to the election.
+The County Voter Information Guide and Sample Ballot also includes the location of your polling place.
+An application to request a vote-by-mail ballot is also included on the back cover of each County Voter Information Guide and Sample Ballot.
+If you do not receive a County Voter Information Guide and Sample Ballot you may contact our office.
+You will not receive a County Voter Information Guide and Sample Ballot if you do not live in the district holding the election or have moved and did not re-register 15 days prior to the election.
 For most elections in Placer County it is available online as well.
 Election mail is not forwardable.